 - a fee of £970

-- 3 copies of a plan of the premises which clearly identifies the rooms in which the proceedings will take place
+- three copies of a plan of the premises which clearly identifies the rooms in which the proceedings will take place

 Once you have submitted the above, we will advertise your application in the local press and on our web page advising the public of the application made to us.
 All applications will be advertised in a local newspaper on a Thursday the week following receipt of your application.
 Your consultation period will commence from the date of advertisement for a period of 21 days.